Clan Montgomery Society

 The Founding of Clan Montgomery Society International

 Each year, CMSI celebrates the anniversary of its founding.
 The Society has grown and changed a lot over the years, and with new technology, information about Clan Montgomery is available over the Internet.
-Many clan societies don't have a genealogy database that is searchable on the web, but CMSI is fortunate in providing that service for all — not just members.
+Many clan societies don't have a genealogy database on the web, but CMSI is fortunate in providing that service for all — not just members.
 CMSI members have found that the Clan is represented at more and more Highland Games and Festivals, and we continue to urge the membership to actively participate in Clan gatherings.

 The following is an excerpt from the Gardien, the Clan newsletter.
-James Morton Montgomery recently submitted his thoughts on the founding of CMSI, and as charter member #19, he was in on the very beginning of our Society.
+James Morton Montgomery submitted his thoughts on the founding of CMSI, and as charter member #19, he was in on the very beginning of our Society.

 Notes on the beginning of Clan Montgomery Society. — Surely a Clan Montgomery Society would have been established somewhere, sometime.
 But it came into being in 1980 in Kearny, NJ because that was where the Council of Scottish Clans in the U.S. was located and because someone with the Council knew Joan Montgomery Dunphy.